sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-events/events.md

 ---

 An event is a generic container used by Sensu to provide context to checks and metrics.
-The context, called event data, contains information about the originating entity and the corresponding check or metric result.
+The context, called observation data or event data, contains information about the originating entity and the corresponding check or metric result.
 An event must contain a [status][4] or [metrics][5].
 In certain cases, an event can contain [both a status and metrics][19].
 These generic containers allow Sensu to handle different types of events in the pipeline.